 Today’s roundup of nourishing pumpkin salad recipes is all about using one of the most versatile vegetables out there.
 Pumpkin, otherwise known as winter squash, or squash, is used around the world in desserts and savoury dishes, it’s cooked during most seasons and is great as the central feature or as a side to a dish.
 Another bonus of this fabulous vegetable is how easy and efficient it is to cook.
-You can make a batch of it and use it in all different and interesting ways.
+You can make a batch of it and use it in many different and interesting ways.
 Pumpkin works just as well in salads!

-Our favourite pumpkin salad ideas
+Our favourite pumpkin salad recipes

 Superfruit Fall Salad With Pumpkin from StefanieGoldMarie.com